 Students with an international Bachelor's degree

-Your application has to include the following documents:
+Your application has to include the following documents as upload (you do not need to send paper copies):

-- A copy of school-leaving certificate (A-level or secondary high school)**
+- school-leaving certificate (A-level or secondary high school)

 - Curriculum vitae including an actual photography